Contents

 Applications for parental leave must be made using the form in appendix A, which line managers must also complete.

 All other leave requested under this policy should be submitted in writing by the employee to their line manager.
-Where submission in writing is not possible due to the urgency of the situation a request for leave can be made over the telephone with the line manager or a colleague who has the relevant authority level (for example the line managers manager, or the on call manager).
+Where submission in writing is not possible due to the urgency of the situation a request for leave can be made over the phone with the line manager or a colleague who has the relevant authority level (for example the line managers manager, or the on call manager).

 If the application for leave under this policy is rejected, the reasons for rejection should be explained to the employee in full and documented in writing giving the right to appeal as outlined in section 5.9 of this policy.